 Social cues that it is OK not to be religious will also greatly decrease publicly professed belief, a tendency that will accelerate as it affects the environment in which children are raised: Attendance of services is much higher among adults with children, and that attendance is highly correlated with the religious beliefs of their children.
 Religious expression dies out rapidly if the parents stop practicing and a child with two non-practicing parents has less than a 5% chance of becoming devoutly religious.

-Note that this Matchspec only applies to hierarchically-organized religions: There is no inherent conflict between Matchism and individual spirituality or most folk religions.
+Note that this provision of The Code only applies to hierarchically-organized religions: There is no inherent conflict between matchism and individual spirituality or most folk religions.
 It is primarily the hierarchical organization of this behavior that poses a threat to The People because that allows Social Dominators and psychopaths to gain power and use that power to manipulate their followers.
-Indeed, Matchism is, at its core, actually compatible with individual religious belief and expression because religion is a Clination and that’s the raw material that Matchism is designed to work with.
-We might even envision a Matchist religion specially designed to match the needs of that minority that has particularly strong Clinations in this area.
+Indeed, matchism is, at its core, actually compatible with individual religious belief and expression because religion is a replism and that’s the raw material that matchism is designed to work with.
+We might even envision a matchist religion specially designed to match the needs of that minority that has particularly strong replisms in this area.
 This would provide them the experience they crave without the risk to themselves or The People associated with hierarchically-organized religions.

 - An oral tradition allows the tenets to evolve as needed.
 Written religious documents are always obsolete because they don’t take into account t+1 morality, requiring “divine revelation” to update them and leaving the documents full of obsolete and easily misunderstood and misused provisions.

 - It encourages fragmentation into smaller sects that can then specialize on the preferences of the people in a particular Locality.
 This will inhibit the development of large hierarchical organizations.